 Kalila has taught and supervised at the graduate and postgraduate level in dance therapy and expressive arts therapy for 25 years, alongside an active clinical practice in Austin, Texas.
 Her extensive clinical experience includes program development and implementation in inpatient and outpatient psychiatric treatment, public schools, community resources, and private practice.
-With a specialized focus in how DMT impacts the brain, Ms. Homann has published articles and chapters on the topic of dance/movement therapy and neurobiology, and developed courses and workshops on this subject which have been presented nationally and internationally.
-She has taught courses and worked extensively on program development with dance/movement therapy graduate departments at Drexel University and Antioch University.
+With a specialized focus in how DMT impacts the brain, Ms. Homann has published articles and chapters on the topic of dance/movement therapy and neurobiology, and developed courses and workshops on this subject which have been presented nationally and internationally, including courses at Drexel and Antioch Universities.

 Nanine Ewing, PhD, FAGPA, BC-DMT, CGP, LMFT is a licensed psychologist and certified group therapist, neurolinguistic programmer, and a certified dance/movement therapist.
 Dr. Ewing’s theoretical orientation is Jungian and Object-Relations.
 Her specialty is group therapy and she does in-depth therapy in areas of Relational Issues, Depression, Anxiety Disorders, Dream Analysis, Psyche and Soma, Hypnosis; Death and Dying, Incest Survivors; Substance Abuse, and Body Image.
 She speaks regularly on her work and was the keynote speaker at the American Group Psychotherapy and Psychodrama Conference.